fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/assignments/assignment1.md

 ## Grading turnaround

-Scores will be on D2L before the next class period.
+Scores will be on Canvas before the next class period.

-## Results

-The questions, things people were looking forward to, and things people were worried about are recorded [here](https://fangtian-zhong.github.io/teaching/csci112-spring-2025/lectures/day1).